16 trading rules for the crypto day trader

 Why, for example, would someone share something so valuable?

 Or are they quietly offering their position while telling you to buy it?

 Do they need you to be their security blanket?
 You know, hold their hand by being in it too.

 What do they expect in return?

-Even more important, if you are following their thinking, how do you know what to do next?
+And if you are following their thinking, how do you know what to do next?
 Because when things go wrong, they won’t have an answer for you.
 And they won’t share your losses.

 Traders that own their results don’t take tips.

-Do not trade to pay for something
+5) Don’t trade Bitcoin to pay for something

-It’s even worse: it’s neediness.
+It’s even worse than that: it’s neediness.

 You might experience a death of someone close to you.